 Palazzo Pretorio which was to house tribunals and other public offices of the Comune was never completed because Gubbio lost its independency in 1354 when Cardinal Gil de Albornoz restored papal authority.

-Palazzo dei Consoli was built in 1332-49, a relatively short period of time.
+Palazzo dei Consoli was built in 1332-1349, a relatively short period of time.
 It was designed by Angelo da Orvieto with the assistance of Matteo Gattapone who was involved in the complex technical design of the building and of its supporting structures.
-Gattapone was in charge of the construction of Palazzo Pretorio when Cardinal Albornoz commissioned him the Castle of Spoleto and the bridge/aqueduct of that town.
+Gattapone was in charge of the construction of Palazzo Pretorio when Cardinal Albornoz commissioned him the Fortress of Spoleto and the bridge/aqueduct of that town.

 Palazzo dei Consoli: (above) detail of the portal with the coat of arms of Gubbio to the left: its lower part represents the hill above the town which has five peaks (the image used as background for this page shows a similar relief at Porta Romana); (below-left) covered access to the building; (below-right) reliefs of the staircase

 Today the building houses the Civic Museum with exhibits from the various periods of the town's history.
 Tavole Eugubine is a very interesting document on the early civilization of the region.
 They are seven bronze tablets, all of them written in the language of the Umbri, the first inhabitants of the region.
 Five are written in the Umbrian alphabet and two using Latin alphabet.
 The text deals with religious ceremonies and sheds light on the ancestral Italian deities.
-Because the Museum has a strict copyright policy and does not allow non-professional photographing you may wish to see them in Wikipedia (it opens in another window).

 (left) Palazzo del Bargello; (right) Palazzo del Capitano del Popolo and Porta Metauro.
 The latter is named after a river which empties into the Adriatic Sea; the gate is located at the north-eastern end of the town and from there a road led to Urbino